Fun, gadget-like feel

 Yes!
 I really enjoy doing this.
 There is an option to make it not end calls, but this doesn’t shift the call to the speakerphone; It just keeps the call in the earpiece, which is really not that useful.

-If you’re looking to buy this phone, there’s a good probability you’re deciding between the Z Flip and one of the Galaxy S20 series devices.
-Those standard phones definitely have a leg up on this folding device in a number of categories, namely processor, battery, RAM, camera, and 5G capabilities.
-But you don’t buy the Galaxy Z Flip for those things.
-You buy it because it’s new, it’s interesting, it finally feels like a gadget again.
-That’s why you buy the Z Flip.
+If you’re looking to buy this phone, there’s a good probability you’re deciding between the Z Flip and one of the Galaxy S21 series devices.
+Those standard phones definitely have a leg up on this folding device in several categories: processor, battery, RAM, camera, and 5G capabilities.
+But you don’t buy the Galaxy Z Flip or the 5G-enabled newer model for those things.

 Look, let’s be real.
 Save for the pocket space savings, none of the Z Flip’s features have radically changed my life.
 I don’t video chat often enough to need a built-in kickstand.
 I don’t find the split apps useful.
 Unfolding it takes more time than just unlocking a rectangle.
 But it legitimately brings me joy because it is fun.